anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 authenticated self-contained object:
 : Describes an object, which is cryptographically bound to the end entity (EE) certificate (IDevID certificate or LDEVID certificate).
-  The binding is assumed to be provided through a digital signature of the actual object using the corresponding private key of the EE certificate.
+  The binding is assumed to be provided through a digital signature of the actual object using the corresponding private key of the certificate.

 CA:
 : Certification Authority, issues certificates.